uddipan09/Uddipan-Das-Tandemloop/README.md

 # Uddipan-Das-Tandemloop
-Solutions of First Screening Test of Tandemloop are one in Python language.
+Solutions of First Screening Test of Tandemloop are done in Python language.